davidclarance/zTree/about/index.md

 <br>
 <br>

-If you are interested in running an experiment with us, have general questions or have feedback about the website, please feel free to email <a href="mailto:david.clarance@busaracenter.org">David Clarance</a>.
+If you are interested in running an experiment with us, have general questions or have feedback about the website, please feel free to email <a href="mailto:david.clarance@busaracenter.org" style="color: rgb(129,0,0)">David Clarance</a>.
 </div>